About

 - Summer

-Offered in the:Microbiology (Agric&Envir Sc): The ecology of microorganisms, primarily bacteria and archaea, and their roles in biogeochemical cycles will be discussed.
+Offered in the:Microbiology (Agric&Envir Sc): The ecology of microorganisms, primarily bacteria and archaea, and their roles in biogeochemical cycles.
 Microbial interactions with the environment, plants, animals and other microbes emphasizing the underlying genetics and physiology.
 Diversity, evolution (microbial phylogenetics) and the application of molecular biology in microbial ecology.

 Offered by: Natural Resource Sciences